Introduction to agriculture farming in Andhra Pradesh

 Subsidies in Andhra Pradesh

-The distribution of tractors was under the scheme, Rythu Radham.
-Though it is necessary to be eligible that is must own at least one acre of land, should not own a tractor, and must have all necessary supporting documents.
-Also, loans are obtainable from ICICI bank with a repayment deadline of 5 years.
+The distribution of tractors was under the scheme Rythu Radham.
+Though it is necessary to be eligible, is must own at least one acre of land, should not own a tractor, and must have all necessary supporting documents.
+Also, loans are obtainable from ICICI Bank with a repayment deadline of 5 years.

 NABARD loans in Andhra Pradesh

 This scheme offers every farmer the opportunity to purchase the necessary machines, mainly tractors.
-Though, they expect a down payment of 15% of the machinery or tractors cost.
-However, NABRAD provides 30% of the cost as a subsidy for tractor and 100% for other transport machinery.
+However, they expect a down payment of 15% of the machinery or tractor cost.
+However, NABRAD provides 30% of the cost as a tractor subsidy and 100% for other transport machinery.

 Common Objectives of Subsidiary Schemes Promoting Machineries